 Hummus is something I have always loved, but had never made myself until recently – sourcing tahini in our small town used to be a bit of a challenge!
 It’s much easier to find now, though, and I always have a jar in the cupboard for this recipe, or for adding to dressings.
 This easy hummus recipe is packed with flavour, and endlessly customisable.
-Try adding a little ground cumin, or blitzing in fresh herbs for extra summery freshness.
+Try adding blitzing in roasted veg, spices or fresh herbs for extra summery freshness.

 – 400g tin chickpeas, liquid reserved

 – 1 lemon, juiced